suyashb95/WiktionaryParser/readme.md

 A python project which downloads words from English Wiktionary ([en.wiktionary.org](https://en.wiktionary.org)) and parses articles' content in an easy to use JSON format.
 Right now, it parses etymologies, definitions, pronunciations, examples, audio links and related words.

+Note: This project will not be maintained since there are many free dictionary APIs now, please see - https://dictionaryapi.dev/ for example

 [![Downloads](http://pepy.tech/badge/wiktionaryparser)](http://pepy.tech/project/wiktionaryparser)

 #### JSON structure